-Making and freezing baby food is far easier then you probably imagined, and the food your produce is far, far better for baby than buying the vastly inferior stuff they sell on store shelves.
+Making and freezing baby food is far easier then you probably imagined, and the food you produce is far, far better for your baby than buying the vastly inferior stuff they sell on store shelves.

 Recipe for freezing vegetables

 For the next type of food to introduce, use small quantities of your normal table food.
 An example would be baked sweet potato.
 See a schedule for introducing foods to baby.

 After giving a new food, always wait a day or two before introducing another new food so you have opportunity to observe if the food is tolerated.
 This is the way we test for food allergies and food sensitivities in babies.